joelDeville/Note-Program/README.md

 # Note-Program
-A simple program for writing down anything you want and reads from a file.
+A simple program for writing down anything you want.

 This program reads from a textfield and after the enter key is hit the input appears above and the textfield clears